ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2020-01-13-00_Setting_up_the_environment.md

 {% endhighlight %}

 which should give something similar to `Python 3.6.8 |Anaconda, Inc.| (default, Dec 29 2018, 19:04:46)` (and more stuff).
+Important:
-Important: you should have *Python 3*, i.e., a version like 3.6.x or 3.8.x
+* you should have *Python 3*, i.e., a version like 3.6.x or 3.8.x
+* the name **Anaconda** must appear there (otherwise you are not running the correct Python interpreter)